Claire was 27 when she married Jeremy Tan*. The couple waited almost two years before they started planning for a family.

-“I told my gynaecologist I was ready to have a baby, and he advised me on how I could prepare for it, like starting on folic acid and recording my basal temperature so I would know when I was ovulating,” says the now 39-year-old marketing manager.
+“I told my gynaecologist I was ready to have a baby, and he advised me on how I could prepare for it, like starting on folic acid and recording my basal temperature so I would know when I was ovulating,” says the marketing manager.

 But after trying in vain for two years, Claire was desperate for answers.

 “I went through several tests, including a hysterosalpingogram, which involves injecting a dye into the fallopian tubes to check for blockage.
 All the tests turned out clear and I did not have any abnormalities,” she says.